 February, 25 (Wednesday).
 In the evening he writes from his lodgings at Furnival’s Inn to Catherine saying he has made considerable progress with his Newgate sketch (see 5 February), ‘but the subject is such a very difficult one to do justice to’.

 May, 2 (Saturday).
 9pm.
 Departs Wincanton on an overnight coach to London, arriving 11 the following morning.
+He is in a rush to beat rival newspaper The Times, with his reporting of the political speeches in Exeter.

 June, 18 (Thursday).
 An underground explosion at Wallsend Colliery kills 102.